bbauska/TUMx-DWAPNx/README.md

 And besides drawing shapes, you can also render text in SVG.

-Let\'s have a look at how it works.
+Let&apos;s have a look at how it works.

 You can see a much more simplified HTML version.

 At the body, we added a simple SVG element.

-The element itself again has a tag ID, in this case it\'s
+The element itself again has a tag ID, in this case it&apos;s

 svg, and as a closing tag slash svg.